StephenbDennis/SmartController/README.md

       **Camera 2:** ```ifconfig eth0 192.168.1.111```

 2).
-Verify that the nodes in catkin have been configured and run catkin_make
+From the master computer verify that the nodes in catkin have been configured and run catkin_make

 3).
 Run script to bring up detection nodes ```cd ~/catkin && ./setup``` (This script will launch several terminals)